 Free legal clinics

-In order to manage risks posed by the Covid 19 outbreak, until further notice the below Wednesday morning and evening advice clinics will take place by telephone rather than by face to face meetings.
+In order to manage risks posed by the Covid 19 outbreak, until further notice the Free Legal student popup clinics will take place by telephone rather than by face to face meetings.
 To access our legal advice clinics please telephone 4921 8666 during office hours.

 During University semester, UNLC offers free legal advice and information to members of the community.

 UNLC undertakes cases in the public interest.
 Find out more information on our previous public interest cases.

 Staffed by an Environmental Law Lecturer and students studying environmental law, this clinic offers free legal advice on environmental law matters of public interest.